numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 ------------

-The main alternative is to maintain the status quo and offer object arrays as the main solution for arrays of variable-length strings.
+The main alternative is to maintain the status quo and offer object arrays as the solution for arrays of variable-length strings.
 While this will work, it means immediate memory usage and performance improvements, as well as future performance improvements, will not be implemented anytime soon and NumPy will lose relevance to other ecosystems with better support for arrays of textual data.